 A dust mask or bandana is absolutely necessary because of the fine sand everywhere.
 You’ll definitely need to cover your mouth if the wind picks up, while riding your bike or in a place where a lot of people are dancing!

 I was fine with using a bandana but my friend went as far as using this respirator.

 4. Lots of Lights: LED Wire & a Headlamp

 So now you’re keeping hydrated and protecting yourself against the elements, but you’re not yet protected from other people without an LED wire to wear at nighttime.
 What does that mean exactly?

 At nighttime, it is basically impossible to see a person out on the playa, and with so many bikers, arts, and gadgets rolling around, you’ll want to make sure you shine like a star by wearing an LED wire, or what Burners call l-wire for short.
-I suggest getting five sets because you may lose them, or a friend will need one.
-They are important so don’t forget them, or worse, batteries.

 In addition to being seen, you yourself will need to see so grab a strong headlamp to shine your path as you bike or walk around the playa.